RaVeR76/BubbleBobbleBonkers/README.md

 I needed this to appear along with Bub's image when the Go button was pressed.

 * **Fix**
-I added the visibility:hidden property to the speech bubble's css.
+I added the ```visibility:hidden``` property to the speech bubble's css.
 I then change this to visible as soon as the Go button is pressed.
 Along with Bub appearing too.

 * **Verdict**
-Looks good now functioning as it should.
+Looks good and now functioning as it should.

 ### **Couldn't Get User Name To Work In Gamezone**

 * **Bug**
-Trying to get the username (Game Name) variable to transfer from index.html to gamezone.html was a complete nightmare for me ha ha.
+Trying to get the **username (Game Name)** variable to transfer from *index.html* to *gamezone.html* was a complete nightmare for me ha ha.
 I spent about 3 hours on this one but got there in the end.
 After researching on best practices to solve this the local storage or session storage seemed the best solution.
 Eventually I tried local storage but it wouldn't work, I could see the variable in Dev Tools in the application section after the button was hit but couldn't get it to display on my gamezone page.

 * **Fix**
-I used the Local Storage method to do this which I got from this link [Local Storage](https://code-boxx.com/pass-variables-between-pages-javascript/)
+I used the **Local Storage** method to do this which I got from this link [Local Storage](https://code-boxx.com/pass-variables-between-pages-javascript/)
 It didn't work at first as mentioned above was because basically .... it was non matching variable names & syntax errors but I got there in the end ..... now I am a JavaScript Jedi ....
 NOT !!!!

 * **Verdict**
 Very happy to have solve this one because it would have put a real dent in my interactivity with the user.
-Plus I used the local storage method on a few other variable that I need to pass between pages :)
+Plus I used the local storage method on a few other variables that I need to pass between pages :)

 ### **Displaying Card Image Issue**

 * **Bug**
-Thought I had an issue with getting images to populate the grid with some images not loading on occassions kept testing the restart over & over again to try figure the issue out.
-Fount that it was only two images that din't load on occassions
+Thought I had an issue with getting images to populate the grid with some images not loading on occasions.
+I kept testing the restart over & over again to try figure the issue out.
+Found that it was only two images that didn't load on occasions
 Looked further using Dev Tools & found that it was the same image & it's duplicate.
-Checked the code out & found I had typed 'scr' instead of 'src'...... slap to the face for me !
+Checked the code out & found I had typed 'scr' instead of 'src'...... *slap to the face for me !*

 * **Fix**
 Correct the syntax errors for src